STUDENT LEARNING & SOCIO-EMOTIONAL OUTCOMES

 Significant Increase in Child Study Time: Children of mothers with some education spend 72 more minutes per day on educational activities outside school compared to children of uneducated mothers (IV estimate).

-Greater Maternal and Family Involvement: Educated mothers spend more time helping children with schoolwork—specifically, an extra 40 minutes per day for households without children older than age 12.
-Households with educated mothers report over 4.6 more hours per week spent by family members assisting with or reading to children.
+Greater Maternal and Family Involvement: Educated mothers spend 40 extra minutes per day helping with schoolwork in households without children over 12, and their families report 4.6 additional hours per week assisting with or reading to children.

 Higher Child Test Scores: Children whose mothers have some education achieve test scores that are 0.23 to 0.35 standard deviations higher in English, Math, and Urdu, after adjusting for selection.